Canton Motorcycle Accident Lawyer

 Safety Gear

 Motorcyclists and their passengers are not required to wear a helmet in Ohio if they are over the age of 18.
 However, it has been found that not wearing a helmet increases your chances of severe injury.
-So, it is always best to wear a helmet while riding a motorcycle.
+So, wearing a helmet while riding a motorcycle is always best.

-Most motorcycle accidents are severe.
-But following these motorcycle safety rules and regulations will help minimize your risk of serious injury and keep you compliant with Ohio state law.
+Most motorcycle accidents in Canton are severe.
+However, following these motorcycle safety rules and regulations will help minimize your risk of serious injury and keep you compliant with Ohio state law.

 The Statute of Limitations for Filing an Ohio Motorcycle Accident Claim

 A statute of limitations is a law that sets the maximum amount of time a party has to file a claim or lawsuit.
-In Ohio, the statute of limitations for filing a motorcycle accident claim is two years.
+Ohio’s statute of limitations for filing a motorcycle accident claim is two years.
 If you sustained losses that stem from a motorcycle collision, you would need to file a suit within two years of the date the accident occurred.
 Failing to file within this time frame will likely take away your ability to pursue compensation for your losses.
 Therefore, we recommend acting promptly after your accident.
-Beginning the motorcycle claims process early will ensure your ability to take legal action and increase your chances of getting the result you need and the compensation you deserve.
+Beginning the motorcycle claims process early will ensure your ability to take legal action and increase your chances of getting the desired result and compensation you deserve.

-Schedule a Free Consultation with a Motorcycle Accident Lawyer in Canton
+Schedule a Free Consultation with a Motorcycle Accident Attorney in Canton

 When you sustain serious injuries in a motorcycle crash, it is best to consult with a lawyer right away.
 Our experienced personal injury lawyers are ready to fight for your rights and pursue full compensation for your injuries.
 We will begin carefully investigating the details of your accident to uncover the facts and determine liability.
-Our skilled lawyers will handle all communication and negotiation with the insurance companies so you can focus on getting better.
+Our skilled motorcycle lawyers will handle all communication and negotiation with the insurance companies so you can focus on getting better.
+If a settlement cannot be reached, we are prepared to take your case to court.
 In addition, we offer our services on a contingency fee basis.
 This means we only get paid when we recover damages on your behalf.
 There are no retainers or other up-front fees.